 Use the next number in your separate, unique number sequence for credit notes.
 Invoices follow one number sequence, and credit notes have a separate number sequence of their own.
 They do not need to be inter-related but within each set the document number does need to be unique.
 Invoice numbers and credit note numbers must be purely numeric, purely sequential and include no letters and no punctuation.
 If you need to add a reference put that in a separate reference box and do not combine it with the credit note number.

 As with an invoice, your credit note must be on your letterheaded paper.

 In order to avoid any confusion, ensure the the words “Credit Note” are displayed boldly at the top of the document.

-When your bookkeeping is done, and when your customer does their bookkeeping, the original invoice and the subsequent credit note will cancel each other out.
+When your bookkeeping is done, and when your client does their bookkeeping, the original invoice and the subsequent credit note will cancel each other out.

 We will know what is happening, but only if you follow the system.